afiru/wp_temp/plugins/pubsubhubbub/readme.txt

 Donate link: https://notiz.blog/donate/
 Tags: webhooks, websub, puhsubhubbub, pubsub, ping, push, indieweb, openweb, ostatus Requires at least: 4.5
-Tested up to: 5.1
+Tested up to: 5.3
-Stable tag: 3.0.2
+Stable tag: 3.0.3

 A better way to tell the world when your blog is updated.

 == Description ==

 This plugin is a simple way to let people know in real-time when your blog is updated.
-PubSubHubbub/WebSub is widely adopted and is used by Google Reader, Google Alerts and many other services.
+PubSubHubbub/WebSub is widely adopted and is used by Google Alerts and many other services.
 Subscription requests are relayed through hubs, which validate and verify the request.
 Hubs then distribute new and updated content to subscribers when it becomes available.

 This plugin: